 Browse Nodes and Items

-Browse nodes are categories into which items for sale are organized.
-A single node might have many items associated with it, as shown in the following figure.
+Browse nodes are categories in which items are organized.
+A single node can have many items associated with it, as shown in the following example:

 In this example, six items (Harry Potter book titles) are associated with the browse node: Harry Potter Books.
 This node is a leaf node and a child of the Books parent node.
-As the figure shows, many items can be associated with a single browse node.
-What all of the items have in common is described by the name of the browse node.
+Many items can be associated with a single browse node.
+The name of the browse node describes what the items have in common.

-Some browse nodes, however, are much longer lived.
-Top level nodes, for example, "Books" and "Apparel", have remained unchanged for years.
-So are the browse nodes associated with cities, as shown in the following table.
+Other browse nodes are permanent, such as the top-level nodes Books and Apparel.
+So are the browse nodes associated with cities, as shown in the following table: